 The reason most [high dollar] billet steel crankshafts break at wide open throttle is because they were not dynamically and precision spin-balanced using a specialized crankshaft/flywheel balancing machine.
 This happens when the counterweights on the crankshaft weighs much more than the piston and connecting rod assembly.
 When out-of-balance, the crankshaft flexes a few thousandths of an inch at high RPM, which weakens the metal and causes fatigue cracks, eventually resulting in breakage.
 When a crankshaft breaks, it can destroy the camshaft and possibly the engine block.
 So it's very important that an aftermarket billet steel (and cast iron) crankshaft be dynamically and precision spin-balanced when the engine is ran at very high RPM.
 Most manufacturers of billet steel crankshafts do not dynamically and precision spin-balance them.
 They include counterweights on the crankshaft that's pre-weighed and matched to the weight of the piston and connecting rod assembly to be used with the crankshaft.
 The counterweights must weigh the same as the piston and connecting rod assembly, with the exception of the weight of the rod journal, which counter-weighs the counterweights.
 When rotating, the rod journal too, adds weight to the piston and connecting rod assembly.
 And the same balancing machine that's designed to balance automotive crankshafts and flywheels can be used to balance single cylinder Kohler (and other makes of small engines) crankshafts and flywheels.
 To balance a crankshaft with a specialized flywheel/crankshaft balancing machine, all that is needed is a bob-weight that clamps on the rod journal.
 The bob-weight simulates the weight of (and must weigh exactly the same as) the piston and connecting rod assembly that is going to be used with the crankshaft to be balanced.
 If the piston and connecting rod assembly and/or crankshaft is used with another piston and connecting rod assembly and/or crankshaft, the rotating assembly will be out-of-balance.

 But then again, when excessively out of balance, a billet steel crankshaft will not always break.
 A billet connecting rod will break instead.
 This happens when the piston and rod assembly weighs much more than the counterweights on the crankshaft.
-What happens is, as the engine rotates at high RPM or at wide open throttle, the weight of the piston and connecting rod is sent upward a lot more than the counterweights are sent downward , resulting in two unequal opposing forces, and this places severe strain on the connecting rod cap' bolts.
+What happens is, as the engine rotates at high RPM or at wide open throttle, the weight of the piston and connecting rod is sent upward a lot more than the counterweights are sent downward , resulting in two unequal opposing forces, and this places excessive strain on the connecting rod cap' bolts.
 Eventually, the upward force of the piston and rod will cause the bolts to stretch (the 4-bolt hex socket (Allen) head cap screws (bolts) in certain billet rods are more prone to stretching), which will cause the rod to knock, and the continuing stretching of the bolts will cause them to break, ultimately resulting in connecting rod breakage, which can destroy the entire engine block.
 So it'll be a good idea to definitely spend the extra time and money to have your rotating assembly dynamically and precision spin-balanced.

-If the engine still vibrates at high RPM or at wide open throttle after doing the above È, it's either because of the side thrust of the crankshaft counterweights (which is normal in single cylinder engines), or if the vibration is severe, have the flywheel checked for precision balance and/or the clutch assembly trued up in a metal lathe.
+If the engine still vibrates at high RPM or at wide open throttle after doing the above È, it's either because of the side thrust of the crankshaft counterweights (which is normal in single cylinder engines), or if the vibration is excessive, have the flywheel checked for precision balance and/or the clutch assembly trued up in a metal lathe.
 If you have a garden tractor with rubber motor mounts, these must replaced with solid metal motor mounts.
 If the crankshaft/piston/rod are balanced correctly and the flywheel is also balanced, and the tapers are clean, the crankshaft should last the life of the engine.
 Even when used in high-performance conditions.

 Advertisement: (Prices are subject to change without notice.)